akostrik/stage_telegram_python/README.md

 ## The limitations related to OpenAI
 Gpt-4 :
-- treats about 5 requests per minute and represents the slowest part of the application,
+- treats about 5 requests per minute and represents the slowest part of the application;
-- doesn't provide always the analysis of high-quality,
+- doesn't provide always the analysis of high-quality;
 - is paying.

 However, the [large language model](https://fr.wikipedia.org/wiki/Grand_mod%C3%A8le_de_langage) analysis may be improved in all these respects by the means like: